-Now that we have learned a bit about the field of ethics, let's explore the branch of normative ethics in more detail.
-This will better help us recognize different ethical viewpoints, and their impact on sustainability, as we move through the course.
+Examining the study of normative ethics in more detail will better help us recognize different ethical viewpoints, and their impact on sustainability, as we move through the course.

 Normative ethics has three major subfields: virtue ethics, deontology, and consequentialism.
-We will take each of these in turn, but these areas of thought can be divided into concepts of personal character and action.
-Virtue ethics is concerned with personal character- the attributes that make a person morally upright.
-Deontology and Consequentialism are both concerned with ethical actions, though they differ in how to determine moral correctness.
+We will focus on deontology and consequentialism because these two subfields are concerned with how to determine what makes ethical actions.
+Deontology and Consequentialism are two different approaches for determining the moral correctness of an action.
 Deontology considers the action in and of itself, regardless of the outcome.
-In many ways deontological ethics focus on rules for right behavior.
+In many ways, deontological ethics focus on rules for right behavior.
 Consequentialism is an ethical framework that focuses on the end result of behavior and can justify acts such as lying, stealing, or even violence if the end result brings the most benefit to all those with moral standing.
-Moral character and action are closely related, of course, but we are primarily concerned with these action-focused branches of normative ethics.

 Look back at the Calvin and Hobbes cartoon from the previous section.
 It's a funny illustration of the fundamental debate between deontology and consequentialism.
 Let's consider an example that falls within the scope of this course.
 Is the act of clearing forest cover fundamentally unethical?
 Is it acceptable to do so if the end result is more beneficial, such as preventing the spread of forest fire, or providing needed resources to humans?
 It is not an easy question to answer.
 And you've hopefully noticed that it raises an equally important ethical question: do trees (or forests) have intrinsic value?
 We will consider this last question in more detail in a moment.